glowkeeper/IntroToBuilding3DGamesInUnity/docs/creating3DObjects.md

 _Figure 5: New material_

 Towards the top of the Inspector window is a colour chooser next to the word _Albedo_, which is the property that controls the base color and transparency of the material.
-Click on the white rectangle and choose a bright red colour (RGB, 255,0,0).
-You should now see a red sphere called _New Material_ in the assets folder in the project view, as shown in Fugure 6.
+Click on the white rectangle and choose a bright red colour (RGB, 255,0,0), as per Figure 6.
+You should now see a red sphere called _New Material_ in the assets folder in the project view.
 Drag this red sphere on to the cube in the Scene view.

 ![Apply Material](./images/applyMaterial.png)